- Orchidaceae is the world’s largest flowering plant family, with 28,000+ species in 736 genera.

 - Orchids are the source of exciting biology in their own right, with much still unknown.

-- There is a need for more concerted efforts to conserve wild orchids via the establishment of plant, seed, and fungal banks representing their immense genetic diversity.
+- More concerted efforts are needed to conserve wild orchids through the creation of plant, seed, and fungal banks representing their immense genetic diversity.